 Britain's May wins mandate to reopen Brexit deal

-LONDON: British Prime Minister Theresa May won parliament's backing on Tuesday (Jan 29) to renegotiate her Brexit deal - a major policy reversal that sets up a clash with Brussels just two months before withdrawal day.
+LONDON: British Prime Minister Theresa May won parliament's backing on Tuesday (Jan 29) to renegotiate her Brexit deal - a major policy reversal that sets up a new standoff with the EU after it ruled out any change.

-May's dramatic decision to abandon a pact she herself sealed with the 27 EU leaders at a summit last month came with Britain on course to crash out of the bloc after 46 years in a blaze of political and economic chaos.
+May's dramatic decision to abandon a pact she herself sealed with the 27 EU leaders at a summit last month came with Britain on course to crash out of the bloc after 46 years in a blaze of political and economic chaos on Mar 29.

 The pound plunged on fears of a no-deal scenario as MPs voted through an amendment saying they would only support a divorce deal if the controversial "backstop" clause to keep the Irish border open was removed.